pic pic

 1

-For creating Boolean vectors, Julia provides two convenient functions called trues and falses.
+To create vectors with Boolean values, Julia provides two convenient functions called trues and falses.

 length_vector = 3